 If you’re still on the fence about buying a Kindle, you can check out our Kindle model comparison for a full breakdown of all the different options.
 Our Amazon Kindle vs Fire comparison is another good bet if you’re not sure, as it shows you the differences between Amazon Fire tablets and ebook readers.

 Kindles support various different document formats.
-The supported file types include the Kindle e-book formats (AZW and MOBI), PDFs, Microsoft Word documents like DOC and DOCX, TXT, images (JPG, JPEG, PNG and BMP) and finally RTF, PRC and PSZ files.
+The supported file types include the e-books in EPUB and PDF, Microsoft Word documents like DOC and DOCX, TXT, images (JPG, JPEG, PNG and BMP) and finally RTF, PRC and PSZ files.

-Yes, as long as the book is in one of the supported formats (AZW, MOBI or PDF), you can add it to your Kindle library regardless of where you downloaded it from.
+Yes, as long as the book is in one of the supported formats (EPUB or PDF), you can add it to your Kindle library regardless of where you downloaded it from.

 Your Kindle email does not have a password, as it is not like other email addresses and cannot be used for anything except to send files to your Kindle.